testcontainers/testcontainers-dotnet/README.md

 ## Pre-configured containers

+The pre-configured Testcontainers below are supported.
+Further examples can be found in [TestcontainersContainerTest][1] and [DatabaseContainerTest][2].

-- MsSqlTestcontainer
+- MsSql
-- MySqlContainer
+- MySql
-- PostgreSqlContainer
+- PostgreSql

 ## Examples